-St Augustine’s offers a comprehensive programme of study for students training for Licensed Lay Ministry in the Dioceses of Canterbury, Chichester and Southwark.
+St Augustine’s offers a programme of study for students training for Licensed Lay Ministry (also known as Reader ministry) in the Dioceses of Canterbury, Chichester and Southwark.

 You will take most modules together with students on other pathways.
-Each year you will study two or three of these ‘shared modules’, which cover the traditional theological disciplines: Biblical Studies, Christian Doctrine, Church History, Worship and Liturgy, and Pastoral Theology.
+Each year you will study two or three of these ‘shared modules’, which cover the traditional theological disciplines: Biblical Studies, Christian Doctrine, Church History, and Worship and Liturgy.

 Who is it for?

 If you’re part of the Dioceses of Canterbury, Chichester or Southwark, or in the Channel Islands, and have been approved for Licensed Lay Ministry training, St Augustine’s College of Theology is your training provider.